Some Fun Facts About Hawaii

 The only duty lies

-State flag: Hawaii’s state flag includes stripes which represent its eight major islands of Oahu, the Big Island of Hawaii, Maui, Kauai, Lanai, Molokai and Niihau.
-Its style reflects a similarity to the British East India Company flag and is a tribute to Hawaii’s historical relationship with England.
-In 1990, the then governor of Hawaii, John Waihee, announced that July 31st would be celebrated as Ka Hae Hawaii Day or Hawaiian Flag Day.
+Hawaii’s state flag includes stripes which represent its eight major islands.
+They include: Oahu, the Big Island of Hawaii, Maui, Kauai, Lanai, Molokai and Niihau.
+Its style reflects a similarity to the British East India Company flag.
+It is a tribute to Hawaii’s historical relationship with England.
+In 1990, the then governor of Hawaii, John Waihee, designated July 31st as Ka Hae Hawaii Day or Hawaiian Flag Day.

-State flower: Pua aloalo or hibiscus brackenridgei was adopted as the state’s official flower in 1959.
-However, it was not until 1988 that only the pale yellow variant of the hibiscus was specifically identified as the state flower.
+Hawaii declared the Pua aloalo or hibiscus brackenridgei as the state’s official flower in 1959.
+However, it was not until 1988 that the legislature specifically identified the pale yellow variant of the hibiscus as the state flower.